 - 14.1 Employers must allow the Department access to records to investigate potential violations and to monitor compliance with the requirements of this Chapter.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.09(b).)

-- 14.2 Employer records must, at a minimum, maintain the following items for a 3-year period and provide to the Department upon request:
+- 14.2 Employer records must, at a minimum, maintain the following items for a 3year period for all Employees and provide to the Department upon request: (See Saint Paul, Minnesota, Municipal Ordinance 233.09(a).)

-- 1. Employee name.
+- 1. Employee(s) name.

-- 2. Job Titles.
+- 2. Job titles.

-- 3. Work and Personal Phone numbers.
+- 3. Work and personal phone numbers.

 - 4. Email address and mailing address.

-- 5. Employee total hours worked in Saint Paul physically and remotely with corresponding dates.
+- 5. Total hours an employee has worked in the City physically and remotely, with corresponding dates.

-- 6. Hourly rate of pay for each Year they are employed and for each job title.
+- 6. Standard hourly rate of pay for each Year they are employed and for each job title.

 - 7. Earned ESST time.

 - 8. Used ESST time.

 - 9. Amount of any ESST paid out.

 - 10. Employee requests to use ESST.

 - 11. Remote/Hybrid agreements.

 - 12. ESST acknowledgement forms.

-- 13. Employee handbook.
+- 13. ESST policy and any Employee handbook.

-- 14.3 For salaried Employees who work in the geographic boundaries of the City of Saint Paul on a regular basis.
-Employers may retain records of the Employee's regular workweek hours, rather than tracking actual hours worked in Saint Paul, as long as the hours of a normal work week are used as the actual basis for the Employee's accrued and used ESST.

-- 14.4 Once the Department notifies an Employer that an investigation has commenced, the Employer may not destroy any records until the Employer is notified by the Department that the investigation has concluded.
+- 14.3 Once the Department notifies an Employer that an investigation has commenced, the Employer may not destroy any records until the Employer is notified by the Department that the investigation has concluded.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.09 and 233.13.)

-- 14.5 Upon receipt of a Notice of Investigation from the Department, an Employer must make their records available to the Department, per § 233.09 and 233.13.
+14.4 Upon receipt of a Notice of Investigation from the Department, an Employer must make their records available to the Department.
 If an Employer does not maintain or retain adequate records or supply the required records within the timeframe established by the Department, it creates a rebuttable presumption that the Employer has violated the Ordinance.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.09 and 233.13.)

-15. Staffing Agencies and Temporary Employees
+15.Staffing Agencies and Integrated Enterprises